The Getty

 Guide terms

-In general, do not merge terms with record type "guide term" (they display with angled brackets in publication).
-The only reason to merge guide terms is when you wish to combine all the children of two guide terms into one list.
-Consult with your supervisor before doing so.
+In general, do not merge terms with record type "Guide Term" (these phrases display with angled brackets in publication).
+The only reason to merge Guide Terms is when you wish to combine all the children of two Guide Terms into one set of siblings.

 2.2.2